shd101wyy/crossnote/README.md

   latexEngine: 'pdflatex',

   // Whether to enable script execution.
-  // Disable this will disable executing code chunk and importing javascript files.
+  // Disabling this will prevent executing code chunks and importing javascript files.
   enableScriptExecution: true
 }